 Every employer likes to save time and money, but are you taking advantage of some of the best ways you can do that?
-A real game changer for an employer can be the delivery of Occupational Health services through an onsite clinic.
-A successful onsite Occupational Health program will significantly reduce both lost work time and your claims costs.
+A real game changer for an employer can be the delivery of occupational health services through a worksite health center.
+A successful onsite occupational health program will significantly reduce both lost work time and your claims costs.
 From drug testing to physical therapy, employees are just as happy with the convenience of onsite services as their employers are with the savings.
 And healthy adaptations to the work environment – guided by clinicians – can improve both safety and productivity.

 - Injury care

 - Injury case management

 - Return-to-work programs